alice-i-cecile/rfcs/rfcs/72-bevy-bounties.md

    1. Once a bounty has been failed, bids will be reopened.
    2. Bidders who failed a bounty will not be able to rebid on it, but may bid on other bounties in the future.

-### Implementation strategy
+## Implementation strategy

 If this proposal is accepted, we will need:

-1. A Bevy legal organization, capable of accepting and distributing funds in a trustworthy and legally-compliant way.
+1. A Bevy legal organization.
+2. Paid full or part-time staff members of the Bevy legal organization to administer this process.
-2. A place for bounties to be submitted.
+3. A place for bounties to be submitted.
-3. A way for bounties to be publicized and tracked.
+4. A way for bounties to be publicized and tracked.
-4. Paid staff members of the Bevy legal organization to administer this process.
+5. A mechanism for the Bevy legal organization to accepting and distribute funds in a trustworthy and legally-compliant way

 ## Drawbacks